Hasan-Rashed/ToDo-List/README.md

 # MERN Todo List

-This is a simple todo list application built using the MERN stack.
+This is a simple todo list application built using the MERN stack and Vite.js.
 It allows users to create and manage tasks that they need to complete.

 ## Installation